rails/rails/guides/source/error_reporting.md

 When called in production, this method will return nil after the error is reported and the execution of your code will continue.

-When called in development, the error will be wrapped in a new error class (to ensure it's not being rescued higher in the stack) and surfaced to the developer.
+When called in development, the error will be wrapped in a new error class (to ensure it's not being rescued higher in the stack) and surfaced to the developer for debugging.

 For example: